VirgileDjimgou/Realtime-Mobility-on-Demand/README.md

 On Completion Of the ride your payment reciept is shown to you, then you can check out and rate your ride and then, you are ready for another booking.

-## Features in this app
+## Features in Customer(client) App

-Intro splash screen to give appealing look to the app.
-Google api integration for autocomplete.
-Plotting of places to google map with distance and minutes calculation between routes.
-One step and easy booking process.
+* Plotting of places to google map with distance and minutes calculation between routes.
- Integration with Stripe Payment gateway.
+* Integration with Stripe Payment gateway.
 Option to set cab types with rates from backend Firebase .
- Stylish animation between views with Facebook style slide menu.
+* Stylish animation between views with Facebook style slide menu.
 Display all booking with scroll to load and clean UI.
- Enable Auto refresh when driver accept job on driver arrival, journey begin , journey completed / dropped etc. Support Push messages for all the status as well.
+* Enable Auto refresh when driver accept job on driver arrival, journey begin , journey completed / dropped etc. Support Push messages for all the status as well.
- Live tracking Driver who are assigned for your booking.
+* Live tracking Driver who are assigned for your booking.
+* Intro splash screen to give appealing look to the app.
+* Google api integration for autocomplete.
- Option to Cancel the Job till driver is not assigned.
+* Option to Cancel the Job till driver is not assigned.
 Rate card screen.
- User can rate driver after completion of Ride , ALSO driver can rate user as well.
+* User can rate driver after completion of Ride , ALSO driver can rate user as well.
 100% Java native Project.

-## Driver App Feature
+## Features in Driver App Feature

-3 Step registration form with all required field capture and validation done to make app ready to go live ..
+* 3 Step registration form with all required field capture and validation done to make app ready to go live ..
-Facebook style sliding menu ..
-Option to set status available and unavailable ...
+* Facebook style sliding menu.
+* Option to set status available and unavailable.
-Support Firebase Realtime for tracking Driver .
+* Support Firebase Realtime for tracking Driver.
-Support FCM notification Interface when new booking is arrived and Phone will start beeping .
+* Support FCM notification Interface when new booking is arrived and Phone will start beeping .
-Backend in Compute Engine to  Auto assigning of Driver for Jobs on the basis of availability of Driver avaibality , car type and nearest available driver using Robust Spatial GEO Queries ..
+* Backend in Compute Engine to  Auto assigning of Driver for Jobs on the basis of availability of Driver avaibality ,
+* car type and nearest available driver using Robust Spatial GEO Queries.
-Support Push messages to driver if app is in background. ..
-Calculating Tariff on the basis of Miles + Minutes require to travel . .
+* Support Push messages to driver if app is in background.
+* Calculating Tariff on the basis of Miles + Minutes require to travel.

 ## Features in Web admin: